Clinical medicine

 Clinical research physicians

 A clinical research physicians working in a pharmaceutical company or CRO, has the chance to work at the frontier of medical knowledge and help develop the next generation of medicines.
 It is certainly exciting to be among the first to see new breakthroughs, but a balanced view of potential benefits is important, as a major part of any doctor's job is safety assessment.
 So, alongside monitoring improvements to patients' health, the doctor must also be on the lookout for adverse events.
-For more information on the role of clinical research physician, please visit the ABPI's brochure An insight into pharmaceutical careers for doctors.

 Additionally, the ABPI careers section has further careers information and resources for pharmaceutical physicians in both the Pharmaceutical careers for doctors and Working in the Industry sections.